reinanan/reinanan/README.md

 i might be dry sometimes but i dont mean that

-i would love to become friends with yall but im too shy sometimes so u might have to approach me first because sometimes im too busy or distracted
+i would love to become friends with yall but im too shy , busy or distracted sometimes so u might have to approach me (w2i preferably) i love making friends okay

 I latch onto people quickly when we become friends, theres exceptions